-During the first in-water work season, two primary activities were conducted: relocation of the Marine Mammal Program and the Indicator Pile Program (IPP).
+During the first in-water work season, two primary activities were conducted: relocation of the MMP and the Indicator Pile Program (IPP).
 During the second in-water work season, the IPP was concluded and simultaneous construction of the new pier and demolition of the old pier begun.
-These activities were detailed in our Federal Register notice of proposed authorization (80 FR 53115; September 2, 2015) and are not repeated here.
+Production pile driving continued during the third in-water work season (2015-16).
+These activities were detailed in our Federal Register notice of proposed authorization (81 FR 52637; August 9, 2016) and are not repeated here.